apache/calcite/site/_docs/howto.md

 * Check PGP, per [this](https://httpd.apache.org/dev/verification.html)

 Now, remove the `-DdryRun` flag and run the release for real.
+For this step you'll have to add the [Apache servers](https://maven.apache.org/developers/committer-settings.html) to `~/.m2/settings.xml`.

 {% highlight bash %}
 # Prepare sets the version numbers, creates a tag, and pushes it to git